TRIP LIST

 Jill's Birthday today.
 I knew there was a reason we bought those pearls in Halong Bay.
 Richard and Jenny showed up with some beautiful yellow roses, and the hotel also came up with some red roses.
 How sweet is that!

 Then, off to the Water Puppet theatre to meet 'Hello Hanoi' just before lunch.
-'Hello Hanoi' are a group of students who offer to be guides to Hanoi tourists.
+'Hello Hanoi' are a group of students who offer their services as guides to Hanoi tourists.
 The only thing they want in return is the ability to practise their English.
 What a service!
-The Water Puppet theatre was chosen as an easy meeting point and it was there we met Tung (who has just finished school in Singapore and wants to go to college in the US) and his friend Tam (a 16-year-old who goes to a school for gifted students).
+The Water Puppet theatre was chosen as an easy meeting point, and it was there we met Tung (who has just finished school in Singapore and wants to go to college in the US) and his friend Tam (a 16-year-old who goes to a local school for gifted students).
 They are going to show us the Museum of Ethnology this afternoon.
-Tam only goes to school in the mornings, and another group goes in the afternoon, hence her availability to spend time with tourists at this time of day.
-She took us (by Cyclo, which was a lot of fun - A$2 a person) to a famous Char Ca restaurant.
-(Cha Ca being a Hanoi specialty of fried fish cooked at the table over a brazier, with shallots, fennel, plus a few secret ingredients.
+Tam only goes to school in the mornings, and another group goes in the afternoon, which is why she is available to spend time with tourists at this time of day.
+She took us (by Cyclo, which was a lot of fun - A$2 a person) to a famous Char Ca restaurant - Cha Ca being a Hanoi specialty of fried fish cooked at the table over a brazier, with shallots, fennel, plus a few secret ingredients.
 You eat this over bun (round rice noodles with fish sauce, shrimp sauce, peanuts and coriander).
 Delicious.